<?xml version="1.0" encoding="UTF-8"?>

 <image:title>About</image:title>

-<image:caption>I am a Black queer Womanist committed to liberation for all people and the Earth.
-I’m a family member, friend, writer, visual artist, archivist, global citizen, and award-winning teacher.
-My research and teaching areas include African American and African Diasporic literature and art, Womanist Thought, Cultural Studies, and Women’s, Gender, and Sexuality Studies.
-In the classroom and beyond, I strive to create a discussion-oriented environment for people to learn, or unlearn, in ways that enhance their understanding of and responsibility to the world around them.
-My work has appeared in Callaloo, Black Perspectives, World Wildlife Magazine, The Conversation, Diverse: Issues in Higher Education, and Women In Higher Education, among other publications.
+<image:caption>I am a Black queer Womanist committed to liberation for all people and Mother Earth.
+Much of this work moves through writing, photography and visual art, archival practice, and teaching, shaped by my travels, cross-cultural encounters, spirituality, and Southern sensibilities.
+My research and teaching engage African American and African Diasporic literature and art, Womanist Thought, Cultural Studies, and Women’s, Gender, and Sexuality Studies.
+I care about creating discussion-oriented spaces for learning and unlearning that expand people’s understanding of their relationship and responsibility to the world around them.
+My work has appeared in Callaloo, Black Perspectives, World Wildlife Magazine, The Conversation, Diverse: Issues in Higher Education, and Women in Higher Education, among other publications.
 Picture courtesy of FourKMax Photography.</image:caption>

 </image:image>